Quickstart

 To jump to a specific spot within a song, you can simply type in the measure number on your QWERTY keyboard.
 Hit return once to "arm" the relocation, and once more to activate it.
 (This is done to make relocations during live performances easier and more effective).

-Go, Play, and Cruise
+Play, Tap, and Cruise